WorkloadAutomation/ibm-workload-automation-chart/README.md

 To download the plug-ins:

-1) Download the plug-ins from [Automation Hub](https://www.yourautomationhub.io/) and extract the contents to a folder on the local computer.
+1) Download the plug-ins from [Automation Hub](https://www.yourautomationhub.io/) to your <plug-ins_folder> folder on your machine.
+Ensure that this folder contains only .jar files related to plug-ins.

 2) From your local computer, go to the <plug-ins_folder> folder and run the following command: